anshoomehra/CarND-PID-Control-Project/README.md

 * Started with PID as 0,0,0, to see cte produced & behaviour.
 * Started playing with just P, keeping I,D as zeros.
 * Tried aggresive value of 0.5 starts to drive vehicle but soon catch into bad osciallates and being driven out of track.
-* After we tries, P of 0.1 seems to have been giving decent result and vehcile to osciallte on sharp turns.
+* After few tries, P of 0.1 seems to have been giving decent result and vehcile to osciallte on sharp turns.
-* At this stage, I introduced, D to dampen oscialltion, I started with values in contrast of P, .1  then .001 and then .0001, .0001 gave a decent stable performance and also indicactor of proportinality these parameters to be dealt with.
+* At this stage, introduced D to dampen oscialltions, started with values in contrast of P, .1  then .001 and then .0001, .0001 gave a decent stable performance and also indicactor of proportinality these parameters to be dealt with.
-* At this stage, vehicle was running fairly well, but will go out of track at 2 very sharp turns (I have not used braking logic, was trying to speed low and attempt to manage control with param optimizations.
+* At this stage, vehicle was running fairly well, but will go out of track at 2 very sharp turns (I have not used braking logic, was trying to keep low speed and attempt to manage control with param optimizations.
-* It was perhaps logical to introduce I, to offset error introduced by change in trajectory on sharp turns.
-After some trial value of 0.6 made the vehcile run full loop.
+* It was perhaps logical to introduce I-gain, to offset error introduced by change in trajectory on sharp turns.
+After some trial-error value of 0.6 made the vehcile run full loop.
 * This was fairly confident stage to expriment with params to smoothen out run and try to keep vehicle within bounds.
 Below is the summary of my exploration ..

   // TODO: Initialize the pid variable.